-The Sandvik organization model is based on a decentralized business model with three separate business areas - Sandvik Machining Solutions, Sandvik Mining and Rock Technology and Sandvik Materials Technology - based on distinct product offerings.
+The Sandvik organizational model is based on a decentralized business model.
+As of January 1, 2021 there are four separate business areas - Sandvik Mining and Rock Solutions, Sandvik Manufacturing and Machining Solutions, Sandvik Materials Technology and Sandvik Rock Processing Solutions - each based on distinct product offerings.
 Each business area has full responsibility and accountability for its respective business results.

-Each of the three business areas is organized in a number of divisions based on product offering or brand.
+Sandvik Manufacturing and Machining Solutions is divided into two business area segments - Sandvik Machining Solutions and Sandvik Manufacturing Solutions.
+Further, each of the four business areas is organized in a number of divisions based on product offering or brand.
 The division is the highest operational level in the Sandvik organizational structure.
 Certain divisions that are based on a product offering are also divided into business units representing a defined part of the product offering.

-Visit home.sandvik for more detailed information relating to the Group's business activities and product portfolios.
+For an overview of Sandvik's organizational model, refer to pages 2-3 and visit home.sandvik for more detailed information relating to the Group's business activities and product portfolios.